chrisrarig1/reading-notes/reading-12.md

     - 403 - No permission

+# Rest API

+1. Why do we need to pull our MongoDB database string out of our server and put it into our .env?

+    - Because when we deploy we will want to use something other than our local server

+2. What is middleware?

+    - Code that runs when a server gets a request but before its passed to the route

+3. What does app.use(express.json()) do?

+    - Allows the server to accept json

+4. What does the /:id mean in a route?

+    - It is a parameter.

+5. What is the difference beween PUT and PATCH?

+    - Patch only updates what the user passes
+    - Put updates all the information

+6. How do you make a default value in a schema?

+    - By typing default:

+7. What does a 500 error status code mean?

+    - Internal server error

+8. What is the difference between a status 200 and a status 201?

+    - 200: Request was received and understood and is being processed
+    - 201: Request was successful and resulted in a resource being created

 ## Things I want to know more about

 - I am wondering if these codes will be implemented the same way we have been throwing errors in our code already.